-Business Field World View in 1.5 °C Scenario World View in 4 °C Scenario Consulting + The demand for client corporations to make changes leading to decarbonization will increase demand for NRI's knowledge and solutions related to sustainability. - There is the risk that intensified natural disasters envisioned in the 4°C Scenario will cause stagnation of the macro economy, hurt the profitability of clients, and impact business sales.
+Business Field World View in 1.5 °C Scenario + Opportunity World View in 4 °C Scenario Consulting + The demand for client corporations to make changes leading to decarbonization will increase demand for NRI's knowledge and solutions related to sustainability. - There is the risk that intensified natural disasters envisioned in the 4°C Scenario will cause stag- nation of the macro economy, hurt the profitabil- ity of clients, and impact business sales.
 Financial IT Solutions + Compared to independent system development by individual corporations, NRI's shared online services will enable significant reductions in power consumption, CO 2 emissions, and cost.
-Furthermore, demand can be increased by raising the renewable energy usage rate aimed at achieving RE100. - If the profitability of financial institutions decreases due to climate change becoming a factor in asset damage and long-term stagnation of the macro economy, there is the risk of impact on demand for provided services.
+Furthermore, demand can be increased by rais- ing the renewable energy usage rate aimed at achieving RE100.
+If the profitability of financial institutions decreases due to climate change becoming a factor in asset damage and long-term stagna- tion of the macro economy, there is the risk of impact on demand for provided services.
 Industrial IT Solutions + Support for increasing the efficiency of the supply chain and distribution processes will contribute to low carbonization.
-The advancement of related initiatives in the future will create opportunities for increasing demand. + Providing cloud systems will make it possible to minimize damage in the event of a natural disaster, thus reducing the risk to clients.
+The advancement of related initiatives in the future will create opportunities for increasing demand. + Providing cloud systems will make it possible to minimize damage in the event of a natural disas- ter, thus reducing the risk to clients.
 Data centers We seek to establish carbon-free data centers that use renewable energy for all electric power. + The risk of business stoppage is reduced by considering natural disasters when selecting locations, as well as by implementing a mutual backup system using multiple data centers.
 This creates opportunities for increasing demand.
+(IT Platform Services) + We believe that these data centers will create increased demand in conjunction with increased environmental awareness among our customers. - There is the risk of increased expenses such as equipment maintenance / renewal expenses and cooling expenses due to power malfunctions caused by natural disasters and due to an increase in days on which the temperature exceeds 30°C.

-Notes: 1. +: Positive impact on the entire business segment -: Negative impact on the entire business segment environmental awareness among our increased demand in conjunction with increased
+Notes: 1. +: Positive impact on the entire business segment -: Negative impact on the entire business segment